<< Mathematical Curiosities

 The Turn Sphere: A Theorem of Biedenharn and Louck

-This suggests trying to do something similar with rotations of the sphere.
-We shall represent a rotation by a curved arrow, that is, a directed arc of a great circle, on the unit sphere, so its arc length measures an angle.
-Such a curved arrow represents rotating about the center of the sphere in the direction of the arrow through an angle indicated by its length.
+The head-to-tail composition of translations suggests trying to do something similar with rotations of the sphere.
+We shall represent a rotation by a directed arc of a great circle, a curved arrow, on the unit sphere.
+Its direction is the direction to rotate, its arc length measures how far.

 The plane of the curved arrow’s great circle is perpendicular to the axis of rotation.
 (The axis is considered as a full line.
 No right hand rule is necessary to determine the rotation’s direction.)